ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 "Are you changing the plan?" hissed Pell.
 "We'll be outnumbered, and they'll be well armed while we've got a boathook and glorified kitchen knife between us."

-Pell looked at Gond's stony face and sighed.
-"OK, as you wish.
-Things were getting a bit boring anyway."
+Pell stared at Gond's set jaw, then blew out a breath.
+"Fine.
+Your funeral.
+Getting a bit dull 'round here anyway."

 ***

-#### Laying the Trap
+## Laying the Trap

 The track narrowed where two limestone outcrops funneled travelers into a rocky choke point.
 Gond traced a quick map in the sand.